-Ribchester St. Wilfrid's C of E Primary School recognises that children may make disclosures against someone who is in a position of trust not in the school setting.
+Ribchester St. Wilfrid's C of E Primary School recognises that children may make disclosures against someone who is in a position of trust / is working or volunteering with children, not in the school setting.
 This may be an adult in a place of worship, a sports coach or a club leader.
 After ensuring that the child is safe, we recognise that we must refer to the LADO and share information.